akeylesslabs/akeyless-csi-provider/README.md

-# akeyless-csi-provider
-Akeyless Provider for Secret Store CSI Driver
+# Akeyless Provider for Secret Store CSI Driver

 [Akeyless](https://www.akeyless.io/) provider for the [Secrets Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) allows you to get secrets stored in Akeyless and use the Secrets Store CSI driver interface to mount them into Kubernetes pods.